johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I'm an Associate Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
-Currently, I mainly focus on data mining, recommender systems, text mining, knowledge graph and graph representation learning.
+Currently, I mainly focus on data mining, recommender systems, graph neural networks, fake news detection and AI for science.
 Before that, I received my PhD degree from CASIA, where I mainly focused on recommender systems and text mining.